Accepting our Terms of Business

 Riverside Insurance Services is authorised and regulated by the Financial Conduct Authority (FCA).
 Our FCA Register number is 556887.
 Our permitted business is introducing, advising, arranging, dealing as agent and assisting in the administration and performance of general insurance contracts and credit broking in relation to insurance instalment facilities.
 You may check this on the FCA’s register by visiting the FCA website, www.fsa.gov.uk/register/ or by contacting the FCA on 0800 111 6768.

-Helping you to decide – Typically our role is to advise you and, after we have assessed your needs, to make a suitable recommendation.
-Where we can offer the availability of an instalment facility in order to pay the insurance premium by regular premiums, we do not offer advice in relation to this but we may ask some questions to narrow down the selection of options available; you will then need to make your own choice about how to proceed.
+Helping you to decide – Our role is to advise you and, after we have assessed your needs, to provide you with a personal recommendation explaining why the insurance product recommended best meets your requirements.
+Where we can offer the availability of an instalment facility in order to pay the insurance premium by regular payments, we do not offer advice in relation to this but we may ask some questions to narrow down the selection of options available; you will then need to make your own choice about how to proceed.
 In some circumstances we (do/do not) provide advice and we will therefore confirm in separate documentation whether or not any advice or recommendation has been made before finalising your insurances.
 We will not in any circumstance guarantee the solvency of any insurer.

 Call recording – For our joint protection calls may be recorded.